 By their very nature, open public wi-fi networks operate without wireless encryption enabled in order for all users to be able to access them as a public service.
-This means while you're using open public networks, there's a potential risk information could be intercepted if an application or service (e.g. web site) doesn’t secure its own data in transit as it passes from the device (e.g. laptop, wi-fi enabled phone or a Personal Digital Assistant (PDA)) to the open public wi-fi hotspot.
+This means while you're using open public networks, there's a potential risk information could be intercepted if an application or service (e.g. web site) doesn’t secure its own data in transit as it passes from the device (e.g. laptop, wi-fi enabled phone or tablet) to the open public wi-fi hotspot.

 Because of this potential risk if you use public wi-fi hotspots to access email and other sensitive unencrypted information you're advised to implement an additional layer of security such as a VPN (Virtual Private Network).